Kabir1240/BirthdayWisher/README.md

 -> You can add more templates, but you would have to modify the source code.
 Just increase NUMBER_OF_TEMPLATES to the new amount.
 You can also edit existing templates.

   # Bugs
--> The only problem is, you can only use this program if your email is an @gmail.com account (receiver email doesn't matter).
+-> You can only use this program if your email is an @gmail.com account (receiver email doesn't matter).
 Because it connects to the gmail server by default.
 Sadly, you can only fix this by modifying the source code.
 -> Sometimes your ISP may block the connection.
 You might have to try changing the port numbers in the source code.
 You could also try using a VPN, hotspot or another ISP.